ONLINE WATER BILLING – UPGRADE

 Online Water Bill Payments

 You can pay your water bill online by clicking here.
 You will need to have your water bill account number and the due date of your last water bill in order to set up an online account.
 Once you have set up your online account you can make payments and view your water bills online.
-You can use your Checking or Savings Account, Visa, Master Card or Discover card to make a payment online.
+You can use your Checking or Savings Account, Visa, Master Card, Discover, or American Express card to make a payment online.

 System maintenance is performed daily between 1:00 – 3:00 AM.
 During this time online payment access will not be available.
 On occasion, unscheduled maintenance will occur on an as-needed basis.
 We apologize in advance for any inconvenience this may cause.